-Note: The Lawyer Assistance Program is a service offered to bar members and law students and is not available to the general public.
+Note: The Lawyer Assistance Program is a service offered to Bar members and is not available to the general public.
 It is also not a Lawyer Referral Service.
-For help in finding an attorney please contact yourlocal bar association.
+For help in finding an attorney please contact your local bar association.

 The LAP provides a broad range of helping services to members seeking assistance with depression, stress, alcohol/drug abuse, family problems, workplace conflicts, psychological and other issues.
 You can contact the LAP by calling 800-327-9631, or by emailing Lisa Hardy, vice president, CorpCare Associates, Inc., at email@example.com.

 Georgia Lawyers Helping Lawyers (LHL) is a confidential peer-to-peer program that provides colleagues who are suffering from stress, depression, addiction or other personal issues in their lives, with a fellow Bar member to be there, listen and help.
 Required training for volunteers consists of a 2.5-hour program, which provides two hours of CLE credit, including one ethics hour and one professionalism hour.
 Sign up to be a volunteer peer volunteer at www.GeorgiaLHL.org.

 All services are accessible through the confidential LAP Hotline: 800-327-9631

 The State Bar of Georgia's suicide awareness campaign has a dual purpose, directed toward those who are suffering from anxiety and depression and may be at risk for suicide, as well as all Bar members, who need to recognize the severity of the problem and be able to identify warning signs among our colleagues.
 If you are thinking about suicide or are worried a friend may be contemplating suicide, immediate action is critical.
 Call the confidential LAP Hotline 1-800-327-9631.
 Read more.